scale-lab/BLASYS/README.md

 cd BLASYS
 make
 ```
-**IMPORTANT NOTE:** Before running BLASYS for first time, please open ``config/params.yml`` and enter path to executable files for all tools in previous section.
-If you have added them into your system environment, you may just enter the name of command.

-### Testbench Generation
+### QoR: Testbench and Metric
-BLASYS provides the script ``testbench.py`` to generate testbench for an input verilog.
+BLASYS requires a testbench and metric function to evaluate QoR of designs.
+We provides the script ``testbench.py`` to generate testbench for an input verilog.
 Please use following command
 ```
 python3 [path to BLASYS folder]/testbench.py \
                  -i PATH_TO_INPUT_VERILOG \
                  -o PATH_TO_OUTPUT_TESTBENCH \
                  [-n NUMBER_OF_TEST_VECTORS]
 ```
-You should specify input verilog file with flag ``-i``, and path to output testbench with flag ``-o``.

 The number of test vectors is optional.
 Default number is 10,000.
 However, if total number of input bits is less than 17, it will **enumerate** all possible combinations of test vectors.

-### Testbench Customization
-Our testbench generation script will create a testbench, where all outputs are in binary bits.
+The generated testbench will output all simulation results for each primary output (which is binary).
+To match this pattern, we provide 4 metric function in ``utils/metric.py``: ``HD`` (Hamming Distance), ``MAE`` (Mean Absolute Error), ``ER`` (Error Rate), ``MRE`` (Mean Relative Error).

 BLASYS also supports customized testbench.
-However, if you bring your own testbench file, make sure to define your own **error metric function**.
-Please write your own **error metric function** in ``utils/metric.py``, and follow the function signature below:
+However, since metric function must match the pattern of testbench, users should provide metric function with their own testbench.
+In this case, please write your own **error metric function** in ``utils/metric.py``, and follow the function signature below:
 ```
 def func_name (original_simulation_output_path, approximate_simulation_output_path):
     // The first input is path to the simulation result of original circuit.
     // The first input is path to the simulation result of approximated circuit.
     // Compute error metric here

-    return error_metric
+    return error_metric(in float-point number)
 ```
-After that, you can provide the self-defined function name in command-line.
-For more detail, please refer to following section.

 ### Script for Greedy Design-Space Exploration
 ``blasys.py`` performs greedy design-space exploration with proper command-line arguments, which are